Here are challenges before Smriti Irani

 Irani's another important challenge is to give life to the Safe City project, which has been envisaged for eight cities - Mumbai, Delhi, Chennai, Kolkata, Ahmedabad, Bengaluru, Lucknow, and Hyderabad - to provide safe public space for women.

-The. epitome is that Irani and her team will have to tighten their belts to meet these challenges.
+The epitome is that Irani and her team will have to tighten their belts to meet these challenges.
 For, still country's homes, work and public places aren't fully secure for women.